-The Promoters who are also members of the Board indirectly holding Special Shares may be incentivised to focus on completing a Business Combination rather than on critical selection of a feasible target business
+The Sponsors who are also members of the Board indirectly holding Special Shares may be incentivised to focus on completing a Business Combination rather than on critical selection of a feasible target business

-The Promoters, including Mr Niek Hoek, Mr Stephan Nanninga and Mr Gerbrand ter Brugge who are also members of the Board, indirectly hold Special Shares which they will only be entitled to convert into Ordinary Shares if they succeed in completing a Business Combination, which may incentivise them to initially focus on completing a Business Combination rather than on critical selection of a feasible target business and the negotiation of favourable terms for the transaction.
-Provided that, on the long-term the Promoters are more likely to benefit from their Special Shares and related conversion rights if the acquired target business performs well and is integrated in the Company in a manner that is beneficial from a commercial, legal and tax perspective to the Company and all its shareholders.
-Nevertheless, if the Promoters would propose a Business Combination that was either not critically selected or based on unfavourable terms, and the Required Majority would nevertheless vote in favour of it, then the effective return for Shareholders after the Business Combination may be low or non-existent.
+The Sponsors, including Mr Niek Hoek, Mr Stephan Nanninga and Mr Gerbrand ter Brugge who are also members of the Board, indirectly hold Special Shares which will only be converted into Ordinary Shares if they succeed in completing a Business Combination, which may incentivise them to initially focus on completing a Business Combination rather than on critical selection of a feasible target business and the negotiation of favourable terms for the transaction.
+Provided that, on the long-term the Sponsors are more likely to benefit from their Special Shares and related conversion rights if the acquired target business performs well and is integrated in the Company in a manner that is beneficial from a commercial, legal and tax perspective to the Company and all its shareholders.
+Nevertheless, if the Sponsors would propose a Business Combination that was either not critically selected or based on unfavourable terms, and the Required Majority would nevertheless vote in favour of it, then the effective return for Shareholders after the Business Combination may be low or non-existent.

-Future sales or the possibility of future sales of a substantial number of Ordinary Shares by the Promoters or other members of the Board may adversely affect the market price of the Ordinary Shares and Warrants
+Future sales or the possibility of future sales of a substantial number of Ordinary Shares by the Sponsors or other members of the Board may adversely affect the market price of the Ordinary Shares and Warrants

-The Promoters, who are also members of the Board, have agreed to a lock-up undertaking with the Company with respect to the Ordinary Shares obtained by them as a result of converting Special Shares, pursuant to which the Promoters are subject to certain customary restrictions for a period from the date of the conversion, which is the date on which the Promoters (indirectly) receive Ordinary Shares as a result of conversion, until a year thereafter (such period the Lock-Up Period).
-The lock-up undertakings are described in the section Current Shareholders and Related Party Transactions-Promoter's Lock-up Undertakings.
+The Sponsors, who are also members of the Board, have agreed to a lock-up undertaking with the Company with respect to the Ordinary Shares obtained by them as a result of converting Special Shares, pursuant to which the Sponsors are subject to certain customary restrictions for a period from the date of the Business Combination Completion Date, which is the date on which the Sponsors (indirectly) receive Ordinary Shares as a result of conversion, until six months thereafter (such period, the Lock-Up Period).
+The lock-up undertakings are described in the section Current Shareholders and Related Party Transactions - Sponsors' Lock-up Undertakings.

-The lock-up undertakings restrict the Promoters' ability to sell Ordinary Shares during the Lock-Up Period, but have no effect after the Lock-Up Period has lapsed.
-Immediately after the Lock-Up Period has lapsed, the Promoters may sell their Ordinary Shares in the public market in accordance with applicable law.
-Furthermore, the other members of the Board, Mr Feenstra, Mr Schouwenaar, Mr Ten Heggeler and Mr Van Caldenborgh, are envisaged to hold Shares after the Settlement Date, but none of them will be subject to a contractual lock-up.
+The lock-up undertakings restrict the Sponsors' ability to sell Ordinary Shares during the Lock-Up Period, but have no effect after the Lock-Up Period has lapsed.
+Immediately after the Lock-Up Period has lapsed, the Sponsors may sell their Ordinary Shares in the public market in accordance with applicable law.
+Furthermore, the other members of the Board, Mr Van Caldenborgh, Mr Feenstra, Mr Schouwenaar and Mr Ten Heggeler (on behalf of DM Equity Partners), are envisaged to hold Shares after the Settlement Date, but none of them will be subject to a contractual lock-up.

-The market price of the Ordinary Shares and Warrants could decline if, following the Offering, a substantial number of Ordinary Shares or Warrants are sold by members of the Board, including the Promoters, in the public market or if there is a perception that such sales could occur.
+The market price of the Ordinary Shares and Warrants could decline if, following the Offering, a substantial number of Ordinary Shares or Warrants are sold by members of the Board, including the Sponsors, in the public market or if there is a perception that such sales could occur.
 Furthermore, a sale of Ordinary Shares or Warrants by any or all of the members of the Board could be considered as a lack of confidence in the performance and prospects of the Company and could cause the market price of the Ordinary Shares and Warrants to decline.
 In addition, such sales could make it more difficult for the Company to raise capital through the issuance of equity securities in the future.